 Our Partners

-This project was produced with generous support from the Walton Family Foundation.
+This project was produced with generous support from the Walton Family Foundation, the Lumpkin Family Foundation, the McDougal Family Foundation, and the Oberweiler Foundation.
 We extend our appreciation to the many farmers engaging with us, as well as our partners, including Compeer Financial and the Soil Health Institute.